WilliamOdumah/WilliamOdumah/README.md

 ## 🎓 Academic Journey

-I recently graduated from the University of Manitoba with a Computer Science degree, and now I’m working as an Application Developer Intern at Wawanesa Insurance.
-For me, it’s never just been about getting a degree—it’s about building real skills, applying them, and creating things that solve actual problems.
+I recently graduated from the University of Manitoba with a Computer Science degree, worked as an Application Developer Intern at Wawanesa Insurance, and now pursuing a full time offer and building my startup Servillia.
+For me, it’s never just been about getting a degree.. it’s about building real skills, applying them, and creating things that solve actual problems.

-## 🏀 Outside the Classroom
+## Outside the Classroom

 When I’m not woking, I’m either on the basketball court or out running.
 I compete in marathons and other races around Winnipeg too!
+I also run a vending maching compamy called 24Vending in Winnipeg and currentely building [Servillia](servillia.com) - a platform designed to help immigrants, tourists and expats find services that remind them of their home region.

 ## 💻 Tech Interests